balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 * Creating a Bézier triangle over a regular triangle, considering its neighbours, in a way that the neighbouring Bézier surfaces will give a surface with C1 continuity. [[1]](#1) I chosed C1 because cubic Bézier triangles are sufficient for this, and the interpolation and thus the surface intersection calculations will be faster.
 * Linear interpolation on the underlying planar triangle using barycentric coordinates within the underlying triangle.
 * Bézier interpolation using barycentric coordinates within the underlying triangle.
 * Ray and underlying planar triangle intersection with barycentric output.
-TODO implement.
 * Ray and Bézier triangle intersection with barycentric output.
-TODO implement.
 * Normal vector calculation on the barycentric triangle using barycentric coordinates.
-TODO implement.

 The Bézier triangle will contain all the original triangle vertices.
 Control point calculations follow [[1]](#1) with the details figured out by myself where the paper was not specific.
 There are 3 `constexpr` parameters influencing control point placement, which were empirically estimated TODO see where
 TODO perhaps write control point calculation in detail.

+The class contains some precomputed values useful for intersection calculations, like maximum distances from the underlying triangle inside and outside.

 #### BezierTriangle::intersection

+Theres is no closed formula for Bézier triangle and ray intersection, like there is for planes and spheres.
 There are existing ray - Bézier triangle intersection algorithms, such as [[2]](#2).
 However, this algorithm needs investigation of several cases, which is not well suitable for GPUs.
-Moreover, the article does not contain performance data.
-So I've implemented a rather simple algorithm with one or two identical computation-intensive loops, which are easy to run parallel for many rays.
-TODO add details.
+Moreover, the article does not contain performance data, and it seemed to me a big effort to implement it.
+So I've found out a rather simple algorithm with one or two identical computation-intensive loops, which are easy to run parallel for many rays.

-TODO add details about directional derivatives in [[3]](#3)
+First I check the intersection with the underlying planar triangle, and if it intersects, calculate the lengths along the ray measured from its starting points
+* to the planar intersection
+* to the maximum possible surface point outside
+* to the minimum possible surface point inside - these two come from the maximum distances inside and outside and the incidence to the underlying plane.

+I determine whether the inside or the outside case is closer to the ray start point, and calculate first the intersection with the closer one.
+If there is none, I take the further one.
+For either case, I pass two of the above distance extremes which are parameters of a binary search.

+For any case, the intersection calculation is performed in a fixed number of iterations.
+The number depends on the wanted accuracy.
+The interseciton calculation will only take place when the ray and Bézier surface distance from the underlying plane "change magnitude" along the ray in the given interval.
+If so, the following binary search yields the result:
+1. Set bias = (0, 0, 0) 3D Cartesian vector.
+2. Project the candidate (middle) point of the ray to the underlying plane, and translate it with the bias (see later why).
+3. Calculate its barycentric coordinates.
+4. Use these to calculate the corresponding surface point.
+5. Project it back to the underlying plane.
+This is needed, because the projection is in general different from that we started from.
+6. Set bias = last ray point projection - surface point projection.
+7. Goto 2 when there is iteration left.

+It is easy to see that the process converges.
+When ready, it is important to check if the intersection is within the domain of the current Bézier triangle.
+If not, the intersection would be more accurate when calculated on the appropriate neighbouring triangle.
+To enable this, in this case I return the side index to be considered for a similar calculation process for the neighbouring triangle.
+Since its planar intersection will definitely be outside the underlying triangle, I omit that check to let the function finish.
+TODO figures.

+#### BezierTriangle::getNormal

+This function is used in the previous one to calculate the surface normal in the intersection point.
+I used the principle described in [[3]](#3) to calculate closed-formula barycentric derivatives and use them to calculate two perpendicular surface tangent directions in that point.
+Their cross product gives the desired normal.

 ### reference/bezierMesh.h